ChadDevOps/Marlin-Ender-3-Max/README.md

 Update: The posted configration files are based on stock hotend and extruder.
 See [releases](https://github.com/ChadDevOps/Marlin-Ender-3-Max/releases) for a compiled version.

 After applying a new firmware, it's best to run `M502` and `M500` to load and save the default settings.
+You can also run Initialize EEPROM from the lcd screen under config advanced settings.

 ```
 Reset settings and save them to EEPROM